zevv/npeg/README.md

 ```

 The rule `word` looks for a sequence of one or more letters (`+{'a'..'z'}`).
 If
-can this not be matched the `E"word"` matches instead, raising an exception:
+can this not be matched the `E"expected word"` matches instead, raising an
+exception:

 ```
 Error: unhandled exception: Parsing error at #14: "expected word" [NPegException]